MrutyunjayBehera/Mrutyunjay/README.md

 # Mrutyunjay
-i am student of BCET
+i am student of BCET and srinix